 Your ultimate guide to starting a thriving new event business.
 Whether you're specializing in table and chair rentals, wedding rentals, party games and inflatables, or something else, find out how to start your entrepreneur journey here.

 If you're wondering how to start an event rental business, you've come to the right place.
 The events industry is a close-knit community with event professionals of all different backgrounds and niches.
+Whether you start a party rental business from home or dive right into purchasing a warehouse, there is no one path for you to follow in order to reach your event rental dreams!
 From starting a party rental company, to a wedding rental business, to an event production company, and more— we've listed the first steps you need to take to succeed.
 Get ready to grow a thriving business today (don't forget to bookmark this page for easy access later!)